codalab/codalab-worksheets/README.md

     cl worker  # Start up a worker in another shell

+3. Validate by running tests

+    pip install simplejson mock nose

+    nosetests

-3. Let's populate your CodaLab service actually with some initial content.
+4. Let's populate your CodaLab service actually with some initial content.
 Normally, you would have the content on your local machine and just upload it to CodaLab.
 Just to get some basic programs and datasets into your system, you will first run some scripts to download them to your local machine and then